universitytheater/utheater.github.io/_templates/show-template-base.md

 # To avoid confusion, please delete this set of comments when making your page.

+# required: will break the website if missing

 # Happy Editing! - Will

 # PLEASE DO NOT DELETE THIS FILE